snabb/isoweek/README.md

 [![codecov](https://codecov.io/gh/snabb/isoweek/branch/master/graph/badge.svg)](https://codecov.io/gh/snabb/isoweek)
 [![Go Report Card](https://goreportcard.com/badge/github.com/snabb/isoweek)](https://goreportcard.com/report/github.com/snabb/isoweek)

-The Go package isoweek calculates the starting date and time of ISO 8601 week.
+The Go package isoweek calculates a starting date and time of ISO 8601 week.

 ISO 8601 standard defines the common week numbering system used in Europe and many other countries.
-Monday is the first day of the week.
+Monday is the first day of a week.

-The Go standard library "time" package has ISOWeek() function for getting ISO 8601 week number of given Time, but there is no reverse functionality for getting the date from week number.
+The Go standard library "time" package has ISOWeek() function for getting ISO 8601 week number of a given Time, but there is no reverse functionality for getting a date from a week number.
 This package implements that.

 Invalid input is silently accepted.
 There is a separate Validate() function if week number validation is needed.